spraakbanken/karp-backend-v5/doc/manual.md

 automatically generated mapping.
 To do this, run one of the commands: without Docker:

-`python upload_offline.py --getmapping > config/newmappingconf.json`
+`python cli.py getmapping config/newmappingconf.json`

 with Docker:

-`docker-compose run --rm karp python upload_offline.py --writemapping \
+`docker-compose run --rm karp python cli.py getmapping config/newmappingconf.json`
-config/newmappingconf.json`

 This will give you the file `newmappingconf.json`, which you can use as your `mappingconf_<yourmode>.json`.
 Modify the settings mentioned above as needed.